A

 Methodology

-• In-person moderated sessions
+• In-person moderated testing sessions

 • Think aloud protocol to capture reasoning and frustrations